 Wing IDE Professional allows you to create and switch between subsets of the IDE's tools, as appropriate for particular kinds of work, such as editing, testing, debugging, working on documentation, and so forth.

 These subsets, or perspectives, are named and then accessed from the Tools menu, which provides a sub-menu for switching between them.
 The current perspective is shown in brackets in the lower left of Wing's window.

 The Tools menu also contains an item for displaying the Perspective Manager.
-The Perspective Manager shows the name of each perspective, whether or not the perspective is shared, whether or not the perspective is auto-saved, and the key binding (if any) that is assigned to it.
+The Perspective Manager shows the name of each perspective, whether or not the perspective is shared, whether or not the perspective is auto-saved, the perspective style, and the key binding (if any) that is assigned to it.

 The name of a perspective can be changed by clicking on the name within the list and editing it in place.